jae0/adapt/README.md

 ---

-# NOTE: As of 1 June 2020, I am reducing the frequency of updates (except for Nova Scotia).
+# Updates have restarted due to the current outbreak in Nova Scotia.

 ---